How to Become a Notary in Maryland

 Is notary training or an exam required to become a notary or to renew a notary commission in Maryland?

-The course of study shall include the Maryland notary public laws, regulations, ethics, and procedures and the Handbook for Maryland Notaries Public.
-Every topic shall be fully covered so each participant can comply with the requirements above.
+The course of study must include Maryland notary public laws, regulations, ethics, and procedures and cover the Handbook for Maryland Notaries Public.
+Every topic must be fully covered so each participant can comply with the requirements above.

 How much does it cost to become a notary public in Maryland?

-- The cost for a mandatory notary course and examination.
+- The price of the notary course of study and examination.

-- A $9 filing fee for processing your notary application and a $2 service/convenience fee.
+- A $25 application fee for processing your notary application.

 Other expenses include the cost of purchasing:

-- A Maryland notary journal to record all notarial acts performed.
+- A Maryland notary journal to record the notarial acts you perform.
+Click here to view our notary journal prices.

-- An errors and omissions (E&O) insurance policy to protect yourself if you are sued for unintentional mistakes or if a false claim is filed against you as a notary.
-(This step is optional.)
+- An errors and omissions insurance policy (optional).
+This insurance policy is designed to protect you if you are sued for unintentional mistakes or if a false claim is filed against you.

 Do I need a notary errors and omissions (E&O) insurance policy to become a notary in Maryland?

-A notary errors and omissions insurance policy is optional in Maryland and not required to become a Maryland notary public or to renew your notary commission.
-However, the American Association of Notaries strongly recommends every Maryland notary obtain a notary E&O insurance policy.
-This insurance protects the notary from a claim if a client sues the notary.
-A notary E&O policy covers unintentional notarial mistakes and pays for legal fees and damages based on the coverage a Maryland notary public selects.
+A notary errors and omissions (E&O) insurance policy is not required to become a notary in Maryland or to renew your notary commission.
+However, the American Association of Notaries strongly recommends that every Maryland notary obtain a notary E&O insurance policy.
+A notary E&O policy covers unintentional notarial mistakes and pays for legal fees and damages based on the coverage you select as a Maryland notary public.

 Do I need a notary bond to become a notary in Maryland?

-Maryland does not require a notary bond to become a notary public or to renew your notary public commission.
+No. Maryland does not require you to provide proof of a notary bond in order to become a notary public or to renew your notary public commission.

-Note: A notary public is liable to any person for damages that result from their negligence, errors, official malfeasance, or omissions.
-Maryland notaries are encouraged to purchase a notary errors and omissions insurance policy to insure themselves against such claims.
+A notary public is liable to any person for damages that result from their negligence, errors, or omissions.
+Maryland notaries are encouraged to purchase a notary E&O insurance policy to insure themselves against unintentional mistakes.

 Do I need to order a notary stamp in Maryland?

-Required Elements: Effective October 1, 2020, the official stamp of a notary public must include the following:
+The official stamp of a notary public must include the following information:

 - The name of the notary public as it appears on the notary's commission.